 While HDR10 plays it safer than Dolby Vision, it’s also more feasible for manufacturers to implement right now.

-Both of the major HDR formats in use today use metadata that rides along the video signal down an HDMI cable, and allows the source video to tell a TV how to display colors.
+Both formats use metadata that rides along the video signal down an HDMI cable and allows the source video to tell a TV how to display colors.
 HDR10 uses a fairly simple approach, sending metadata once at the start of a video.
 This is enough to essentially tell the TV: “This video is encoded using HDR and you should treat it that way.”
-But as we’ll show later, Dolby Vision takes a different and more thorough approach.
+But as we’ll show later, Dolby Vision takes a more thorough approach.

-While HDR10 plays it more safe than Dolby Vision when it comes to technology, it’s also more feasible for TV manufacturers to implement right now, rather than in the future, so it has become the more popular of the two formats.
+While HDR10 plays it safer than Dolby Vision when it comes to technology, it’s also more feasible for TV manufacturers to implement at present, so it has become the more popular of the two formats.
 In addition, HDR10 is an open standard — TV manufacturers can implement it free of charge.
-It is also recommended by the UHD Alliance, which generally prefers open standards to proprietary formats like Dolby Vision.
+It is also recommended by the UHD Alliance, which generally prefers open standards to proprietary formats.

 Then there is the matter of HDR10+, which Samsung and Amazon announced in April 2017.
-Unlike the original HDR10 standard, HDR10+ offers features much closer to those provided by Dolby Vision, including dynamic metadata that allows TVs using the technology to adjust brightness on a scene-by-scene or even frame-by-frame basis.
-Also like Dolby Vision, HDR10+ uses 12-bit color depth.
+HDR10+ offers features much closer to those provided by Dolby Vision, including dynamic metadata that allows TVs to adjust brightness on a scene-by-scene or even frame-by-frame basis.
 Initially only available on Samsung TVs, HDR10+ is now also available on Panasonic’s 2018 4K OLED line, which was unveiled at CES 2018.

-Dolby Vision’s proprietary nature means that manufacturers need to pay Dolby to use the technology in their TVs and UHD Blu-ray players.
 Even TVs that originally shipped with only Dolby Vision should be able to add HDR10 support via a firmware update.
-With HDR10+ available as an open standard, this could eventually slow down Dolby Vision’s rate of adoption, but at least for now, more and more TVs being introduced support Dolby’s technology.
+With HDR10+ available as an open standard, this could eventually slow down Dolby Vision’s rate of adoption, but at least for now, more and more TVs are also supporting Dolby’s tech.

-HDR10 might currently be in more TVs, but that might not always be the case down the road.
-In terms of sheer technological might, Dolby Vision has a clear advantage, even with today’s TVs.
+HDR10 might currently be used in more TVs, but that might not always be the case down the road.
+In terms of sheer technological might, Dolby Vision has a clear advantage, even with the latest TVs.
 Looking to the future, the gap between Dolby Vision and HDR10 could become even more apparent.

-As mentioned above, Dolby Vision supports 12-bit color depth, as opposed to the 10-bit color depth supported by HDR10.
+As mentioned above, Dolby Vision supports 12-bit color depth, as opposed to the 10-bit color depth supported by HDR10 and HDR10+.
 It also features higher theoretical brightness.
-HDR10 currently maxes out at 1,000 nits while Dolby Vision can handle 4,000 nits, and Dolby says future upgrades could allow for up to 10,000 nits of peak brightness.
-Current TV panels can’t display anywhere near that, but that could change.
+HDR10 currently maxes out at 4,000 nits (though most content is only mastered to 1,000 nits) while Dolby Vision is designed to support up to 10,000 nits of peak brightness.
+Despite what we saw at CES 2018, no TV on the market currently handles anything near that, but that can and will change in the future.
+The point is, Dolby Vision is poised to deliver more brightness information when TVs and content catch up.

 Color depth isn’t the only area where Dolby Vision has a theoretical advantage over HDR10.
-While HDR10 transmits only static metadata (when a video starts playing), Dolby Vision uses dynamic metadata, which can vary by scene or even on a per-frame basis.
-Again, the advantages here are mainly theoretical right now, but as content providers become more adept at mastering cinema and TV for HDR, dynamic metadata could prove a major advantage.
+As touched on above, while HDR10 transmits only static metadata (when a video starts playing), Dolby Vision uses dynamic metadata, which can vary by scene or even on a per-frame basis.
+HDR10+ closes the gap here, sending metadata information more often, but Dolby Vision has some real advantages.

 HDR10 might currently be better supported, both in terms of TVs and content, but Dolby is hard at work trying to change that.

-The Dolby Vision spec also allows the screen displaying a video (your TV) to source data about the screen used to master the scene (in the editing lab at a studio), and it can automatically account for the differences between the two.
+The Dolby Vision spec allows your TV to source data about the screen used to master the scene (in the editing lab at a studio), and it can automatically account for the differences between the two.
 This leads to an image that is automatically adapted to best fit your individual display, rather than relying on choices made by the mastering engineer.

-HDR10 might currently be better supported, both in terms of TVs and content, but Dolby is hard at work trying to change that.
-Initially, Dolby Vision required dedicated hardware to work, meaning it couldn’t be added later via a firmware update.
-That changed in February 2017, when the company made Dolby Vision available as a software solution, meaning hardware manufacturers — including TV and possibly Ultra HD Blu-ray manufacturers — could theoretically add support later on.
-And while HDR10 was the first format to be supported by Ultra HD Blu-ray players, both LG and Philips announced UHD players featuring Dolby Vision at CES 2017.
+HDR10 might currently be better supported, both in terms of TVs and content, but Dolby is working to change that.
+Initially, Dolby Vision originally required dedicated hardware to work, meaning it couldn’t be added later via a firmware update, but that changed in February 2017, when the company made Dolby Vision available as a software solution, meaning hardware manufacturers — including TV and possibly Ultra HD Blu-ray manufacturers — could theoretically add support later on.
+And while HDR10 was the first format to be supported by Ultra HD Blu-ray players, there are now Ultra HD Blu-ray players available that support both, and some companies have released firmware updates adding Dolby Vision support to their players.

 More TV makers have started supporting Dolby Vision as well.
 Early on, only Vizio and LG sold TVs with both Dolby Vision and HDR10.
-More recently a number of manufacturers including Sony and Hisense have cooked up models that support both.
+Since then a number of manufacturers including Sony, Hisense, and TCL have cooked up models that support both.
+Meanwhile, as mentioned above, HDR10+ is relegated to just two TV makers at present.

 Dolby Vision and HDR10 are currently seen as the two biggest players in HDR, but there are other companies working on their own HDR solutions.
 Two other emerging formats aim to make backward compatibility with standard dynamic range a major focus.

 Hybrid Log Gamma (HLG) is a format from the BBC and Japanese broadcaster NHK.
-As the focus of the two organizations behind the format may suggest, HLG was developed with a focus on live broadcasting, though it can also be used for prerecorded content.
-Unlike HDR10 and Dolby Vision, HLG doesn’t use metadata, which could be an advantage depending on how TV manufacturers implement it.
-For a more thorough look into HLG, we have a guide discussing both what HLG is right now, and what it could offer in the future.
+As the focus of the two organizations behind the format suggests, HLG was developed with an emphasis on live broadcasting, though it can also be used for prerecorded content.
+Unlike HDR10 and Dolby Vision, HLG doesn’t use metadata, which could actually be an advantage depending on how TV manufacturers implement it.
+For a more thorough look into the topic, read our complete guide to HLG, which discusses both what it is right now and what it could offer in the future.

-Technicolor was an early player in HDR, and at CES 2016, the company announced that it and Philips had merged their efforts in HDR and were working on a new format.
+Technicolor was an early player in HDR, and at CES 2016, the company announced a partnership with Philips to create a new format.
 Like HLG, this format aims to be backward compatible with SDR displays, which the companies said in a press release “will simplify HDR deployments for distributors, who will be able to send one signal to all of their customers, regardless of which TV they have.”
 At CES 2018, Philips announced that its 2019 TVs would support Technicolor HDR and the ATSC 3.0 broadcast standard.

 Even if your TV has the latest and greatest HDR support, color reproduction, and 4K UHD tech, much of what you watch won’t take advantage of all that awesomeness.
-HDR content is currently even more limited than 4K, but Hollywood (of course) is working to remedy this issue.
-Below are a few of the easiest and most readily available ways to get your HDR fix.
+HDR content is currently even more limited than 4K, but Hollywood (of course) is working to remedy this.
+Below are the easiest and most readily available ways to get your HDR fix.

 Ultra HD Blu-ray